lazydoozer/prewave/README.md

 3. _go run run main.go at_extractor.go at_processor.go_

 **Output**
-A results file will be genenated in the root of the repo
+A results file(prewave_results.json) will be genenated in the root of the repo